DIG-NA/FireFox-Extension/notes.md

 4. find a way to make it stick (not go away) when interacting with it
 5. find a way when the translation happen and the translation popup appear the 'translate' button disapear
 6. publish it and market it in different subreddits, twitter communities, etc
+7. fix the error of it working in some page while not-working on the others

 v2: